Alessandro Manzoni: 1808–1821

 In 1819, Manzoni published his first tragedy, Il Conte di Carmagnola, which, boldly violating all classical conventions, excited a lively controversy.
 The protagonist of the play is the Renaissance condottiero Francesco Bussone, falsely accused of betrayal by the Venetian Senate, condemned to death, and executed.
-Though written in verse, the tragedy follows Romantic canons, disregarding the pseudo-Aristotelian unities of time and place and including choruses with the function of commenting on the action, as had been theorized by the German Romantic poet Schlegel.
+Although it was written in verse, the tragedy follows Romantic canons, disregarding the pseudo-Aristotelian unities of time and place and including choruses with the function of commenting on the action, as had been theorized by the German Romantic poet Schlegel.
 Manzoni's theatrical reform caused a great stir both in Italy and abroad; it is worth mentioning that his attacks on the dramatic unities in Prefazione al Carmagnola (1820) and Lettre à M. Chauvet (1823), published in the French edition of the tragedy, antedate Hugo's Préface à Cromwell (1827) by at least seven years.
 The tragedy was severely criticized in a Quarterly Review article to which Goethe replied in its defence, "one genius," as Angelo de Gubernatis remarks, "having divined the other."

 Manzoni was enthused by the Piedmontese revolution of March 1821.
 On this occasion he wrote one of his most famous poems, the ode March 1821.
 First published only in 1848, the ode expresses Manzoni's enthusiasm over the news of the Turin insurrection an enthusiasm that led him to imagine the triumphal entry of the Piedmontese into Lombardy.
 The death of Napoleon in 1821 inspired Manzoni's powerful stanzas Il Cinque maggio (The Fifth of May), one of the most popular lyrics in the Italian language.
 The ode is a poetic meditation on destiny, and on the mystery of the great figures that from time to time burst onto the stage of history.
 The poetry is pervaded with a profound Christian spirit, perhaps even purer and intenser than the spirit of his more definitely religious works.
 The poem was immensely successful throughout Europe and was translated into German by Goethe.
-The political events of that year, and the imprisonment of many of his friends, weighed much on Manzoni's mind, and the historical studies in which he sought distraction during his subsequent retirement at Brusuglio suggested his great work.